-CXC chemokines can be further subclassified by structure into ELR+ and ELR- molecules based on the presence or absence of the tripeptide motif glutamic acid-leucine-arginine (ELR) N-terminal to the first cysteine.
+CXC chemokines can be further subclassified by structure into ELR+ and ELR- molecules based on the presence or absence of the tripeptide motif glutamic acidleucine-arginine (ELR) N-terminal to the first cysteine.
 This provides the only strong functional correlate of the structural classification: the specificity of ELR+ CXC chemokines for neutrophils (Hebert et al., 1991).
 A second classification scheme based on function and expression pattern has also been proposed.
-It includes an inflammatory/inducible group, which is regulated by proinflammatory stimuli such as lipopolysaccharide and primary cytokines such as IL-1 and tumor necrosis factor, and which together orchestrate innate and adaptive and CCLI2, where a mouse chemokine lacks a known human ortholog, the standard name is reserved for the potential human counterpart, although it may not exist due to lineage-specific gene duplication.
-In many cases, the same common name applies to human and mouse counterparts.
-In others, species-specific names are preferentially used to convey substantially different properties, such as a major difference in sequence (e.g., human I-309 versus mouse TCA-3) or length (e.g., mouse JE versus MCP-1).
-The number in the systematic name for each chemokine matches that in an diats for the corresponding human gene name.
-Tooks to protein roots as follows: SCYA = CCL, SCYC = XCL, and SCYD = CX3CL, where SCY denotes small cytokine, A, B, C, and D denote the chemokine classes in the gene locus; and L denotes "ligand" in the root of the protein name.
-Thus, for example, SCYB1 is a gene alias for the human chemokine CXCL1.
-Accession numbers are from the SuissProt database, when available; N.A. indicates not available in any database.
-A discussion of tissue and cell sources and regulation for the chemokines is beyond the scope of this article but can be found in Oppenheim et al. (2000).
-A systematic chemokine nomenclature, based on protein structure and a previous nomenclature for chemokine gene loci, was developed by A. Zlotnik and O. Yoshie to deal with the proliferation of synonyms that attended chemokine discovery and was proposed at the Keystone Symposium on Chemokine Receptors, Keystone, CO, 1999.
-At present, the systematic names refer only to human chemokines in part because of uncertainties regarding the identity of mouse orthologs.
-In cases, the table also includes accession numbers and common names for putative mouse orthologs.
-In cases such as CCL6, CCL9,
+It includes an inflammatory/inducible group, which is regulated by proinflammatory stimuli such as lipopolysaccharide and primary cytokines such as IL-1 and tumor necrosis factor, and which together orchestrate innate and adaptive many cases, the same common name applies to human and mouse counterparts.
+In others, specific names are preferentially used to convey substantially different properties, such as a major difference in sequence (e.g., human I-309 versus mouse TCA-3) or length (e.g., mouse JE versus MCP-1).
+The number in the systematic name for each chemokine matches that in an alias for the corresponding human gene name, each of react other properties, such as a major difference in sequence (e.g., human I-309 versus mouse TCA-3) or length (e.g., mouse JE versus MCP-1).
+The number in the systematic name for each chemokine matches that in an alias for the corresponding human gene name, end the roots for gene names correspond to protein roots as follows.
+SCYA = CXL, SCYB = XXL, and SCYD = CX3CL, where SCY denotes small cytokine, A, B, C, and D denote the name, and the roots for gene names correspond to protein roots as follows.
+SCYA = CXL, SCYB = XXL, and SCYD = CX3CL, where SCY denotes small cytokine, A, B, C, and D denote the chemokine classes in the gene locus; and L denotes "ligand" in the root of the protein name.
+Thus, for example, SCYB I is a gene alias for the human chemokine CXCL1.
+Accession numbers are from the SwissProt database, when available, NA, indicates not available in any database.
+Oppenheim et al. (2000).
+A systematic chemokine nomenclature, based on protein structure and a previous nomenclature for chemokine gene loci, was developed by A. Zlotnik and O. Yoshie to deal with the proliferation of synonyms that has ditended chemokine discovery and was proposed at the Keystone Symposium on Chemokine Receptors, Keystone, CO, 1999.
+At present, the systematic names refer only to human chemokines, in part because of uncertainties regarding the identity of mouse orthologs.
+Nevertheless, the table also includes accession numbers and common names for putative mouse orthologs.
+In cases such as CCL6, CCL9, and CCL12, where a mouse chemokine lacks a known human ortholog, the standard name is reserved for the potential human counterpart, although it may not exist due to lineage-specific gene duplication.
+In

-The chemokine family
+The chemokine family TABLE 2